45 Weird Home Improvement Terms All DIYers Should Know

 Polyvinyl chloride is the actual name of one of the most versatile items in any shop, PVC piping.
 PVC was first synthesized in 1872 by a German chemist.
 Later Waldo Semon and B.F.
 Goodrich later made it more flexible and its use expanded.
 Just don’t get it confused with ABS pipe.

 The term cornice comes from the Italian word meaning “ledge” and usually refers to some type of horizontal decorative molding.
-(There are a lot of home improvement terms for molding, here’s a little guide to molding and trim.)
 Such moldings may be three-foot-wide concrete bands adorning the top of a 30-story skyscraper or 6-inch sections of wood trim covering a drapery rod over living room windows.
 By definition, the fascia or eaves around any house can be called cornices, but the term is usually reserved for architectural details with a more decorative flare; your neighbors would probably think you’re stuck up or weird if you tell them you’re going out to hang holiday lights on your cornice.

 Medium-density fiberboard or MDF is an inexpensive option for woodworking and carpentry projects.
 MDF is basically sawdust and glue fused together under pressure.
 It works well for shelving and storage projects because it cuts well.
 Try using MDF for a flooring project.